Hardinge Bridge

 Hardinge Bridge is a steel railway truss bridge over the Padma River located at Ishwardi, Pabna and Bheramara, Kushtia in Bangladesh.
 It is named after Lord Hardinge, who was the Viceroy of India from 1910 to 1916.
 The bridge is 1.8 km long.

 Construction

 Construction of the through truss bridge began in 1910, though it was proposed at least 20 years earlier.
-It was constructed by Braithwaite and Kirk Company based on design of Sir Alexander Meadows Rendel.
+It was constructed by Braithwaite and Kirk Company, West Bromwich, England, based on design of Sir Alexander Meadows Rendel.
 It was completed in 1912, and trains started moving on it in 1915.
 Lord Hardinge officially opened the bridge on 4 March of that year.